Willian's six goals have been one of the few bright spots of Chelsea's season so far |

 In 1990 it was the blond-curled Mark Robins who, according to legend, saved the career of Sir Alex Ferguson with an FA Cup third-round winner for Manchester United against Nottingham Forest.

-And if that kept Chelsea's Champions League hopes alive is to prove a final upward turn in the current Jose Mourinho saga, you could not get a more unlikely hero than Willian.
+And if the late free-kick winner against Dinamo Kiev on Wednesday that kept Chelsea's Champions League hopes alive is to prove a final upward turn in the current Jose Mourinho saga, you could not get a more unlikely hero than Willian.

 "It probably was my most important goal for Chelsea," he says casually, leaning impossibly far back in his chair at the launch of Need for Speed.
 "It is also one of the best goals I have scored in my career.